nus-cs2103-AY2122S1/ip/README.md

-# duke.Duke project template
+# CS2106 individual Project <br /> (Duke Chatbot)

-This is a project template for a greenfield Java project.
+This project started of as a greenfield java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

+Duke helps you remember things and keep tracks of things for you.

 ## Setting up in Intellij